Rocket plane's tail activated prematurely in fatal crash

 SpaceShipTwo’s propellant tanks and engine were recovered intact, indicating there was no explosion.
 "The engine burn was normal up until the extension of the feathers," Hart told reporters.

-About 800 people have paid or put down deposits for a ride into space at $250,000 a seat and Branson plans to be on the first commercial flight with his son.
+About 800 people have paid or put down deposits for a ride into space at $250,000 (156,499.27 pounds) a seat and Branson plans to be on the first commercial flight with his son.

 Branson said Monday his company's venture is "absolutely" worth the risks.

-"It’s a grand program, which has had a horrible setback, but I don't think anybody .... would want us to abandon it at this stage," he told NBC.
+"It’s a grand programme, which has had a horrible setback, but I don't think anybody .... would want us to abandon it at this stage," he told NBC.

 Virgin Galactic is a U.S. offshoot of the London-based Virgin Group founded by Branson, whose empire ranges from airlines to music stores and mobile phones.